terasic/InnovateFPGA2021/docs/DE10-Nano-IoTEdge-Deploy.md

 ## Completed

 Congratulations!
 You just deployed Reference Application as IoT Edge module to your DE10-Nano.
-Now you can customize device appliacation to receive data for your use cases.
+Now you can customize device application to receive data for your use cases.

 ## Next Steps